The One and Only Ivan (film): Production

 On April 9, 2014, it was announced that Walt Disney Pictures was set to adapt the book with Allison Shearmur producing.
 On May 6, 2016, it was announced that Mike Newell would direct, with a screenplay by Mike White.
 On March 24, 2017, Thea Sharrock entered negotiations to direct the film after Newell left the project.
 On October 16, 2017, it was reported that Jolie had joined the film as both a producer and the voice of an elephant named Stella.
 On November 15, 2017, Prince was cast to voice Ruby, the baby elephant.

 On January 9, 2018, Ariana Greenblatt joined the cast in a live action role.
 Producer Shearmur died on January 19, 2018.
 She retains her producer credit on the film.
 On February 23, 2018, Rockwell was cast to voice the titular Ivan, Cranston was set to play a circus owner, and Brigham Taylor joined as a producer.
 On March 13, 2018, Rodriguez signed on to another live action role, that of the father of Greenblatt's character.
 On May 1, 2018, it was announced that DeVito and Mirren would voice characters in the film, while Indira Varma and Eleanor Matsuura were added in live action roles.

 Principal photography began on May 1, 2018, in Lakeland, Florida, with locations for the film including the Southgate Shopping Center and Resurrection Catholic Church.
 Filming also took place in other parts of Polk County the following month, spending $134,365 in the city.

 The visual effects for the film were done by Moving Picture Company (MPC) and Method Studios.

 Release

 The film was originally scheduled for a theatrical release on August 14, 2020, by Walt Disney Studios Motion Pictures.
 However, due to the impact of the COVID-19 pandemic on cinema, the film's theatrical release was cancelled and it was exclusively released on Disney+ on August 21, 2020.

+The film was removed from Disney+ on May 26, 2023 as part of The Walt Disney Company's purging of select content titles from Disney+ and Hulu.
+In response to backlash surrounding this, it was re-released digitally on multiple platforms including Amazon Prime Video, Vudu and Google Play on September 26, 2023.